Is Your Workplace Menopause Aware?

-Our corporate education presentations focus on fostering a supportive workplace environment by raising awareness about menopause.
+Emme Elle Coaching delivers corporate education presentations that focus on fostering a supportive workplace environment and raising awareness about how menopause impacts employees.

-Our engaging sessions are backed by evidence-based research designed to educate employees and management on the physical and emotional effects of menopause, promoting a culture of understanding and empathy.
-By equipping organizations with the knowledge and tools necessary to support their staff, we empower both individuals and teams to thrive.
+Our engaging sessions are backed by evidence-based research designed to educate employees and management on the physical and emotional effects of menopause.
+We train HR professionals, executive teams, and managerial staff on how to promote a culture of understanding and empathy.
+We will also help your organization develop accommodation policies.

 Become a Menopause at Work Champion